 Note: If you would like to obtain an EMF meter to check the electric fields at your computer, I suggest either the Gigahertz Solutions ME3830B or ME3851A (pictured above).
-I discuss on this page how to order and get a 10% discount on these EMF meters.
-I also suggest the Radio Shack AM Radio Model 12-467 that can be found on ebay.
+You get a 10% discount on your Safe Living Technologies purchase with my distributor code of EMFA.
+I also suggest the Radio Shack AM Radio Model 12-467 or 12-464 that can be found on ebay.
+Or this TECSUN shortwave radio.
 You can always contact me to discuss how to do this.